illinois-impact/2016fa_ece408_project/README.md

 ### Using Hunter Package Manager

-By default, the compilation uses the [hunter]
+By default, the compilation uses the [hunter](https://github.com/ruslo/hunter).

 This method requires that you have the CUDA toolkit installed on your machine.